RJRico17/truffula/notes.md

 RJ
 Oh W this one is pretty simple it just takes an array of files and lists them all in alphabetical order.

+Abdi
+This file's job is to simply sort our output alphabetically.